Common Workers Compensation Claim Mistakes Many that are injured at work in Massachusetts are not familiar with the workers compensation Read More…

 - People aged 65 years old and olderhave the highest rates of TBI-related hospitalizations and death.

 There are many symptoms that can arise from trauma to the head.
-Some of the sensory, physical, and cognitive symptoms of head injuries include:
+Some of the sensory, physical, and cognitive symptoms include:

 - Loss of consciousness